 During playback, STEAMS presents

 - audio from selected devices, with individual audio control

 - images captured from selected plant process computer screens or operator control screens

 - searchable lists of operator actions, plant alarm & event responses, and instructor-initiated malfunctions

 - trend plots of searchable plant process parameter values

 The user can play & pause, and easily select any specific time from a recorded scenario by dragging a slider, selecting from searchable lists of events, or clicking on trend plots.
-TEAMS immediately synchronizes all data sources to the selected time and is ready to play.
+STEAMS immediately synchronizes all data sources to the selected time and is ready to play.

-IFE SCORE is a complementary software product to TEAMS, featuring structured and consistent evaluation of operating crew performance.
+IFE SCORE is a complementary software product to STEAMS, featuring structured and consistent evaluation of operating crew performance.
 SCORE supports instructors and evaluators in preparing schemas and in using these to evaluate operator and crew performance.
 SCORE can also be used by operators for post-scenario self assessments.